Long live your logo!

 1. Minimalism: A minimalist logo is simple and streamlined, with minimal text and graphics.

 2. Typographic: playing with fonts.
-For example, the combination of serif and sans-serif letters provide an exciting contrast and combining different fonts (fonts) breaks the need for clean lines or uniformity.
+For example, the combination of serif and sans-serif letters provide an exciting contrast and combining different fonts breaks the need for clean lines or uniformity.

 3. Monograms: A monogram consists of two or more letters that together form a symbol or logo.
 Think of Volkswagen's.
 Monograms are often exciting and arouse curiosity.